by-d3k/maps/notes/BowserParty.md

 -----

-> NOTE: This map was never finished and remains incomplete.
+> NOTE: This map is incomplete.